akbareza/DataSciencePortfolio/readme.md

 - **Melampaui Produk Domestik Bruto**

-  A Jupyter Notebook project exploring factors beyond GDP, such as Gini Ratio and other parameters.
+  A Jupyter Notebook project exploring factors beyond Gross Domestic Product (GDP), such as Gini Ratio and other parameters.

 - **Saudi Used Cars Price Prediction**